nus-cs2103-AY1920S1/duke/docs/README.md

 #### 3. Tagging your tasks

-Your tasks can also be tagged which helps you to customise your own task categories which makes tracking and searching so much easier!
+Your tasks can also be tagged which helps you to customise your own task categories which makes tracking much easier!

 #### 4. View all your tasks